marcjofreProf/QLANproject/linuxPTPreadmeConf.txt

 # Write phase mode not supported in BBB
 # Required to quickly correct Time Jumps in slave
-# step threshold: long values produces large jumps every now and then but allow better precition (less jitter).
+# step_threshold: long values produces large jumps every now and then but allow better precition (less jitter).
 So it is a trade-off.
-Very important parameter, that probably has to be larger than the stability of the hardware clock since then it is tru behaviour.
-VEry important parameter!!!!
-It cannot be too low!!!
+Maybe, it has to be smaller than the truncation for the offset error in the main scripts, since we relay on the stability of the hardware clock of each device.
-# Maybe, for frequency synchronization this value can be low (e.g., 1 us).
-Instead for Time Synchronization this values should be larger (e.g., 10-20 us)